ovotech/cloud_sql_backup/README.md

 ### Pre-requisites

 1. An automated or on-demand GCP managed backup.
 Go [here](https://cloud.google.com/sql/docs/mysql/backup-recovery/backing-up) for help enabling.
-2. The host running the script runs must have these tools installed:
+2. The host running the script must have these tools installed:

     - cut
     - date